codefellows-portland-javascript-401d2/express-mongo-rest-api/README.md

 ## API

-All requests must have `content-type="application/json"` in headers.
+All requests must have `application/json` for `content-type` in the headers.

 ### Monsters